gauravrparikh/SharesMeanVariance/README.md

 ## Getting Started

-This project retrieves Stock prices using a YFinance API and does baisc mean variance analysis on stock prices.
+This project retrieves Stock prices using a YFinance API and does basic mean variance analysis on stock prices.
 We implement an ensemble based bootstrap sampling to devise returns, using a betavariate distribution to bias sampling for more recent times.
 We then create a plot of Sharpe ratio's to allow comparison of all stocks.

 ##
 The script includes the following features